LearnersGuild/cos/COS_Overview/Player_Support_Group.md

 ## Purpose

-Purpose of Player Support Group is to deliberately co-create culture.
-Culture happens.
-It's not something we can control, but it's something we can intentionally impact.
-Culture is invisible and impacts us more than anything else.
-Our Cultural Operating System assumes two things: First: Culture is critical to succeeding.
-Second: We can be intentional about co-creating it, and deliberate in evolving it together.
+Player Support Group is a dedicated time where players can discuss how to play the game better, deepen in the foundational COS practices, and gain support from and connect with each other.

 ## Houses

 The purpose of a house is to create a small community of practice that spans multiple cohorts and meets regularly to support each other and deliberately co-create a thriving learning culture.
-The group provides a dedicated time where players can discuss how to play the game better, deepen in the foundational COS practices, gain support from and connect with each other.

 ## Ceremony